jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-05-10-why-i-ditched-wordpress-for-jekyll.md

   - cms
 ---

+If you've been thinking of moving away from Wordpress and using a static website generator site then this is probably the post for you...
+In this post I will discuss my reasons for migrating my old Wordpress website to Jekyll.

 Wordpress is so stupidly bloated.
 I used to be a wordpress developer myself, but sometimes I asked myself 'why'.